danielsaidi/RichTextKit/README.md

 RichTextView(string: myString, format: .plainText) // Using a string
 ```

-`RichTextView` has a lot more functionality than the native views and bridges the platform-specific api:s so that the views behave more alike.
-You can use this text view like a regular view to view or edit rich text.
+`RichTextView` has a lot more functionality than the native views and bridges the platform-specific api:s so that the views behave more alike across platforms.
+You can use this view to both view and edit rich text.

 In SwiftUI, you can use a ``RichTextEditor``, which connects a wrapped ``RichTextView`` with a ``RichTextContext``: